vincentmorneau/apex-pwa/doc/part1.md

 Let’s establish something clear right from the start: PWA stands for Progressive Web App and it refers to a bucket of concepts, aiming to close the gaps between traditional web apps and native apps.

-PWAs are not about _one_ technology, they're about a set of modern browser APIs that, put together, make the case for a very compelling web user experience that resembles a native app.
+PWA are not about _one_ technology, they're about a set of modern browser APIs that, put together, make the case for a very compelling web user experience that resembles a native app.

 I've always been a web developer.
 I love the openness of the web and the freedom it gives.
 I love the standards of the languages it uses.
 I love the fact that web apps can be released without involving users via system updates.
 I love that web apps don't need a special license to develop on a platform.